 Sydney, we know you’re a fiend for the flowers so you probably saw this one coming.
 Expect everything from wild treks to romantic wanders because we have spared no hay fever-inducing gem (and we promise the sneezing will be worth it).

 We’re bringing you the ultimate guide for exploring inner-city paradises, English country gardens, patches dedicated completely to succulents and a heap more lush spaces.

 Here are 12 of the best flower walks to do in and around Sydney.

-It’s been coined as the ‘crown jewel’ of Hornsby-town and that’s definitely no exaggeration.
+It’s been coined as the "crown jewel" of Hornsby and that’s definitely no exaggeration.
 Because eco gardens with 36 different types of fruit, a fairy garden and cute little cottages are always a win, right?
-Fagan Park is home to the Garden of Many Nations which is basically 10 hectares of pure #gardengoals.
+Fagan Park is also home to the Garden of Many Nations, which is basically 10 hectares of pure garden goals.
 You’ll find 11 themed gardens including Japanese, Dutch, Chinese and Mediterranean.

 Chinese Garden of Friendship

-If weeping willows, waterfalls, bamboo plants and a teahouse serving Chinese tea and dim sum sound like your idea of an absolute oasis (can confirm—it totally is), then you’ll probably want to spend an entire day at the Chinese Garden of Friendship.
-This secretive and lush sanctuary has hidden pathways (seriously, these are some of Sydney’s best flower walks) and beautiful pavilions, so bring a book and your camera and settle in for the entire day.
+If weeping willows, waterfalls, bamboo plants and a teahouse serving Chinese tea and dim sum sound like your idea of an absolute oasis, then you’ll probably want to spend an entire day at the Chinese Garden of Friendship.
+This secretive and lush sanctuary has hidden pathways and beautiful traditional Chinese pavilions, so bring a book and your camera and settle in for the entire day.

 For an eternal spread of dreamy florals (we’re talking all the tulips and waratahs you could ever imagine), Mount Tomah is the one place you’ll be sure to satisfy those picturesque garden cravings.
 Pack a picnic and set off on a mini road trip to the Bluey, because there’s a heap of curated lawns and gardens to check off your list.

 Nadgee Nature Reserve